KitwareMedical/dicom-anonymizer/README.md

 Python package to anonymize DICOM files.
 The anonymization answer to the standard .
 More information about dicom fields for anonymization can be found [here](https://dicom.nema.org/medical/dicom/current/output/html/part15.html#table_E.1-1).

-The default behaviour of this package is to anonymize DICOM fields referenced in [dicomfields](dicomanonymizer/dicomfields.py).
+The default behaviour of this package is to anonymize DICOM fields referenced in the 2023e DICOM standard.
+These fields are referenced in [dicomfields](dicomanonymizer/dicom_anonymization_databases/dicomfields_2023.py).
+Another standard can be selected, see *Change the DICOM anonymization standard*.

 Dicom fields are separated into different groups.
 Each groups will be anonymized in a different way.